mocamircea/sygon-token/README.md

   <h3>1.3 <i>transferSplit</i></h3>
   <p>
     This is a special method of token transfer.
-The function is internal and it is called automatically, when the target address of a transfer is identified as a splitted address.
-This mechanism is called splitter.<br/><br/>
+The function is internal and it is called automatically, when the target address of a transfer is identified as splitter.<br/><br/>
-    If an address that is registered as splitter, any amount received by the address is "forwarded" as transfers to other target addresses, according to a predefined split schema.<br/><br/>
+    For an address registered as splitter, this mechanism allows that any amount received through as a transfer is "forwarded" as transfers to other target addresses, according to a predefined split schema.<br/><br/>

   <b>Splitters</b><br/>
   A splitter associates an address with a split schema.
 A split schema defines a set of transfer destinations with weights.
-This mechanism allows at least two contributors to get monetized for their contributions.<br/><br/>
+This mechanism allows at least two contributors to receive rewards for their contributions.<br/><br/>
   The contributor that creates the splitter is called primary and the second one is called secondary contributor.
 The secondary contributor can furhter configure the splitter by managing other 5 contributors at choice. <br/><br/>
+  Splitters are generally used for automatically sharing the monetization of products among their contributors. <br/><br/>

   Any amount of tokens sent to a splitter is automatically distributed among the destinations defined in the split schema.<br/></br>
   Split schema <br/>